Abbas-synectiks/Reporting.docs/Usecase/Dashboard/spendingOverview-widget-Usecase.md

-Actor: Cloud Administrator, Financial Analyst, Cloud Optimization Manager
+**Actor:** Cloud Administrator, Financial Analyst, Cloud Optimization Manager

-Goal: To monitor and analyze spending across different categories (compute, storage, database, network, and others) within the AWS environment using the Spending Overview widget and detailed spending reports.
+**Goal:** To monitor and analyze spending across different categories (compute, storage, database, network, and others) within the AWS environment using the Spending Overview widget and detailed spending reports.

-Preconditions:
+**Preconditions:**

 •	The user must have access to the Cloud Optimization Software dashboard.

 •	The user should have appropriate permissions to view spending data.

-Main Flow:
+**Main Flow:**

 1\.
-The user logs in to the Cloud Optimization Software dashboard and navigates to the Spending Overview widget.
+The user logs in to the Appkube's AWS Overview Dashboard and navigates to the Spending Overview widget.

 2\.
 The Spending Overview widget provides a graphical representation of spending data under the AWS tab, categorized into compute, storage, database, network, and others.